Algorithmic Determinism

 CBT vs. DBT: Why Your Recovery Needs Both “Logic” and “Acceptance”

 Most recovery apps rely on generic “motivation.”
-But clinical recovery is built on two specific frameworks: Cognitive Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT). […]
+But clinical recovery is built on two specific frameworks: Cognitive Behavioural Therapy (CBT) and Dialectical Behaviour Therapy (DBT). […]

 Read More